gleannyc/documentation/docs/docs/data-modeling/add-data-model.md

     If your data isn't quite in the right format in your database, it's possible to specify an underlying data query that will run as you explore data.

 1. From your [project homepage](https://glean.io/app/){:target="\_blank"}, click `New Model`
-2. Select the data connection you'd like to use
+2. Select the data connection you'd like to use or "Uploads" if you want to use [a file from your computer](./query-data-files.md)
 3. Select either an existing table or click `SQL Editor` to use a custom query
 4. Click `Build Model` to create the initial data model (All date fields and a row count metric are added by default)
 5. Edit the name of the data model at the top of the page